How to Write Career Change Resume: Examples & Tips

 Seeking a career change to leverage my strong project management skills and passion for environmental sustainability in a role as an environmental project manager.

-In addition to your career change resume, you should include a cover letter with your application.
-This document complements your resume and allows you to go into more detail about your career change.
+In addition to your career change resume, you should include a cover letter to complement your resume and go into more detail about your career change.

 What is the best resume format for a career change?